Veterinary Nurse Apprenticeships

 If you love animals and want to work in a job protecting them and caring for their welfare, veterinary nursing is a great option and remember that you are likely to encounter species you haven’t dealt with up close before.

 An apprenticeship gives you that experience, with hands-on work placements to help you get to grips with handling animals you’ve never touched before, all combined with a qualification you can put on your CV at the end.
+Take a read of some of our vet apprentice opinions!

 How do I apply?